allegheny-college-cmpsc-101-fall-2023/number-comparison-starter/writing/reflection.md

 #### Compare and contrast your implementation of `get_largest_odd` to those on page 25 of the textbook

-TODO: Refer to page 25 of the textbook and compare your function to the two blocks of code.
-TODO: You will provide an answer to this question by answering the following sub-questions.

 ##### Compared to the 16-line code block on page 25.
 Which do you prefer?
 Why?

-TODO: Refer to page 25 of the textbook and compare your function to code in the textbook.
+TODO: Refer to page 25 of the textbook and compare your function to 16-line code in the textbook.
 TODO: Provide a one-paragraph response that answers this question in your own words.

 ##### Compare to the 8-line code block on page 25.
 Which do you prefer?
 Why?

-TODO: Refer to page 25 of the textbook and compare your function to code in the textbook.
+TODO: Refer to page 25 of the textbook and compare your function to 8-line code in the textbook.
 TODO: Provide a one-paragraph response that answers this question in your own words.

 ## Professional Development

-### What was the greatest challenge that you faced when completing this assignment?
+### What have you learned about coding in Python since completing you first Engineering Effort?

 TODO: Provide a one-paragraph response that answers this question in your own words.